Jordan–Kuwait relations

 The bilateral relationship between Jordan and Kuwait is considered to be strong, though there are still sporadic tensions.
-Jordan hosts an embassy in Kuwait City, and Kuwait hosts an embassy in Amman.
+Jordan has an embassy in Kuwait City, and Kuwait maintains an embassy in Amman.

 History

-Both nations, commonly united by their Arab root following the Arab conquests, and the two countries are also shared history under the Ottoman Empire, therefore, the two countries have a close relationship.
+Both nations have Arab roots following the Arab conquests, shared history under the Ottoman Empire, and maintain a close relationship.
 The two nations are also strongly monarch countries.
-The two nations first established tie soon after Kuwait's independence.
-The Prime Minister of Jordan, Omar Razzaz, called it an exemplary.
+The two nations first established ties soon after Kuwait's independence.
+The former Prime Minister of Jordan, Omar Razzaz, called it an exemplary.

 Throughout the Iran–Iraq War, Jordan, along with Kuwait, were two main backers of Iraq in the conflict against the Islamic regime in Iran.
 However, following the Gulf War, began with Iraqi invasions of Kuwait, Jordan had been accused of being silent to the plight of many Kuwaitis, including the royal family of Kuwait, Al-Sabah; nonetheless the Jordanians were able to keep balance in relations.
 After the end of the Gulf War, Jordan became more critical of Saddam Hussein and more sympathetic to Kuwait.
 Both two countries showed concerns over the blockade of Qatar during the Qatar diplomatic crisis.